 Delivering excellent undergraduate courses is a point of pride for our professors.
 Our most recognized faculty take pride in teaching our undergraduates and believe that outstanding undergraduate education is central to our mission.
 In recent years, the department created a series of small, faculty-led seminars designed to develop research and writing skills among undergraduate political science majors in their junior year.

-The Department has an outstanding Doctoral program, designed to prepare students for careers in university teaching and to conduct advanced research.
-Approximately 25 students enter our program each year and roughly 150 are enrolled at any given time.
+The Department has an outstanding Doctoral Program, designed to prepare students for careers in university teaching and to conduct advanced research.
 Our graduate students take courses that offer state-of-the-art training in the conduct of research, combined with a very wide-ranging curriculum addressing fundamental issues in politics.
-We also seek to integrate them rapidly into an intellectual community that prizes scholarly development through the exchange of ideas and the sharing of work in progress.
-After completing their work here, many will go on to take jobs at the country's leading colleges and universities.
+We also seek to integrate them into an intellectual community that prizes scholarly development through the exchange of ideas and the sharing of work in progress.
+After completing their studies here, many will go on to take jobs at the country's leading colleges and universities.

 On behalf of the Charles and Louise Travers Department of Political Science, I welcome you to this website, which is designed to provide detailed and easily accessible information about our programs and the people who make this such an exciting place to study politics.